Dr-Mary-Yen/Persian-Arabic-pdf-to-epub/README.md

 ## 📝 License

-MIT License - Free for everyone
+Non Commercial License - Free for everyone for private use

 ---